 Only if you have communicated your intention to the Director of Undergraduate Research via email and received permission.
 If you plan to attend a conference prior to the posted application deadlines, you can submit your application prior to your travel and it will be considered in the next round of applications.

-Undergraduate Research Fellowships must be spent by the end of the fiscal year in which they were provided.
+Undergraduate Research Grants must be spent by the end of the fiscal year in which they were provided.
 The CWU fiscal year ends in June.
-All research fellowships not spent by the end of the fiscal year will revert back to the Office of Undergraduate Research.
-Undergraduate Travel Fellowship funds must be used within two weeks of the student returning from their travel.
+All research grants not spent by the end of the fiscal year will revert back to the Office of Undergraduate Research.
+Undergraduate Travel Grant funds must be used within two weeks of the student returning from their travel.